 (b) Has agreed to assist with a patient's medical use of marijuana.

 (c) Has not been convicted of an excluded felony offense.

-(d) Assists no more than five qualifying patients with the medical use of marijuana.
+(d) Assists not more than five qualifying patients with the medical use of marijuana.

-6. "Enclosed, locked facility" means a closet, room, greenhouse or other enclosed area equipped with locks or other security devices that permit access only by a cardholder.
+6. "Enclosed, locked facility" means a closet, room, greenhouse or other enclosed area that is equipped with locks or other security devices that permit access only by a cardholder.

 7. "Excluded felony offense" means:

 (a) A violent crime as defined in section 13-901.03, subsection B, that was classified as a felony in the jurisdiction where the person was convicted.

 (b) A violation of a state or federal controlled substance law that was classified as a felony in the jurisdiction where the person was convicted but does not include: